 Take a look at our Client Testimonials and read about other customer experiences.

 How much does a Westbury Garden Room cost?

 By investing in a Westbury Garden Room, you will be adding value not only to your home but to your way of life.
 Each project is truly unique, and our portfolio generally starts from £45,000 (+VAT).
-We also welcome enquires for large scale, multi-build and commercial projects with POA.
+We also welcome enquires for large scale, multi-install and commercial projects with POA.